evakathie/ux-portfolio/pages/play.md

 <img :src="'/images/play/be-fabulous-blog.png'" style="margin: 0" alt="Screenshots of the blog.">

-<p>I found my passion for blogging long before I became a Product Designer in 2012 when I started my blog “be-fabulous“.
+<p>I found my passion for blogging long before I became a Product Designer when I started my blog “be-fabulous“ in 2012.
 Back than it was really amateur, I hosted it on blogspot and it was more like a digital diary.
 But on my journey I expanded the blogs topics and learned a lot about writing, (product-) photography and also coding with HTML, CSS and in the end JavaScript.
 Now the blog is about Sustainability, Travel and Gardening and Iʼm self-hosting it since recreating the codebase with Vuepress.</p>

 <div class="align-center">
 <a href="https://be-fabulous.de" class="button" target="blank">Visit be fabulous</a>